badl7/heart_disease-ML_project/README.md

 # Heart Disease Classification Using Machine Learning Models

-This tries to use various machine learning and data science libraries to build a machine learning model capable of predicting whether someone has a heart disease or not based on their medical attributes.Our goal is to predict whether or not people have heart disease using clinical parameters.
+This tries to use various machine learning and data science libraries to build a machine learning model capable of predicting whether someone has a heart disease or not based on their medical attributes.

    **Thing we are going to cover:**

          *  Problem Definition
          *  Data
          *  Model
          *  Evaluation
          *  Fine tuning

+**Our goal is to predict whether or not people have heart disease using clinical parameters.**

 **We are going to use 3 different machine learning models:**

   *  Logistic Regression